noureddinne21/Calculator-iOS-16/README.md

 ## Screenshots

-Here are some screenshots of the Sweet Store app:
+Here are some screenshots of the IOS Calculator App for Android app:

 | Screenshot 1 | Screenshot 2 |
 |--------------|--------------|